Ferguson230/Filter-by-Popularity-Instead-of-Relevance-In-Woocommerce-Product-Search-page/README.md

 Also, you can check out our secure and fast WordPress hosting services at https://turnuphosting.com/wordpress-hosting.

+You can view our freelancer profile at https://www.freelancer.com/u/ferguson230

 Instructions

 1. Copy the code and place it in your functions.php file of your child theme.
 It is recommended to place them in your child theme to avoid the code being overriden by theme updates.